 4. Accept.
 Similar to negative risks, the final strategy is simply accepting the positive risk as it comes along without proactively pursuing it or trying to enhance its effects.

 It is important to remember that all of these strategies are not set in stone.
-A good project manager is not afraid to combine and interchange them to make sure the best outcomes for your business.
+A good project manager is not afraid to combine and interchange them to ensure the best outcomes for your business.

 Since a study by PMI found that only 58% of organizations fully understand the value of risk management, let’s outline some of the most significant ways your business can benefit from it.